 We ensure that verbal and written feedback is provided and is meaningful to the child.
 We use ‘live marking’ to ensure that children are aware of the feedback and it is useful to them in the moment.
 Children are given ‘Fix It’ time to amend any mistakes and respond to feedback.
 Children are also regularly provided with challenges to give them opportunity to apply their learning.

 Children are also provided with Entitlement Experiences throughout the year which gives them the opportunity to explore the world around them.
 Look out for photos on our schools’ Facebook page!
 These experiences aim to show progressive skills from Nursery to Year 6.

 To support children with the transition from Reception to Year 1, we continue to implement continuous provision in the Autumn term.
 This aims to develop children’s skills further, alongside creative and engaging lessons which meet the needs of all children.
 We are inclusive and children’s progress and needs are always monitored.
 We are here to support with anything to ensure they are achieving the most at home too.

-In Year 1 the children complete a statutory Phonics assessment in June, children are preparing for this all year with their daily Phonic sessions and it is made into a fun way of recognising 20 real and 20 non-real words.
-There will be a meeting early next year to explain the test in more detail.
+In Year 1 the children complete a statutory Phonics assessment in June, children are preparing for this all year with their daily Phonic sessions, and it is made into a fun way of recognising 20 real and 20 non-real words.
+More details about this test will be available early next year.

 Homework is set every Friday with 5 spellings to learn to be tested the following Friday morning.
 Children are also expected to complete a maths challenge set on Google Classroom.
 Reading is a crucial aspect of a child’s education and it is vital that they read every day.
 We are currently using Bug Club, an online platform to access allocated reading books.
 We ask that children complete a book review once a week, based on one the reading books they have read.